55 dead after truck smuggling migrants crashes in Mexico

 Later, the dead were covered in white sheets, side by side, on the highway.

-Rescue workers who first arrived said other migrants who had been on the truck when it crashed had fled for fear of being detained by immigration agents.
+Rescue workers said other migrants who had been on the truck when it crashed fled for fear of being detained by immigration agents.
 One paramedic said some of those who hurried into surrounding neighborhoods were bloodied or bruised but still limped away in their desperation to escape.

 About 200 migrants may have been packed into the truck, said Guatemala’s top human rights official, Jordán Rodas.
 That number is not unusual for migrant smuggling operations in Mexico, and the weight of the load — combined with speed and a nearby curve — may have been enough to throw the truck off balance, authorities said.